 The catalyst for silicone becoming popularized was the rise of plastics as a substitute for many materials, beginning in 1869.
 John Wesley Hyatt found that plastic, easily moldable and easy to create, made a good substitute for ivory (made of elephant tusks) in the construction of billiard balls.
 Creating a new and malleable material caught the imagination, and proved to be much cheaper than hunting for the source.
 Turning to plastic also appeased those who felt like man was tapping too many natural resources.

-In 1930, an English chemist called James Franklin Hyde found a use for commercial silicone.
+In 1930, an American chemist called James Franklin Hyde found a use for commercial silicone.
 He was hired by a group called Corning Glass to figure out how plastic and glass could somehow be merged, given how plastics in general were already taking over most industries.
 Hyde successfully merged silica, the base material for glass, and carbon, a key component of plastic, to create a strong but clear kind of glass.
 The silicon resins he and his team came up with could also be used as grease, insulation, or lubricant, depending on the composition.